 We can analyse until the cows come home, all the myriad downstream effects.
 But one thing is clear.
 The total amount of stuff your country can make, will go up.
 Why wouldn’t it – you now have millions more people to make more stuff with.

 This isn’t an idle thought experiment.
 Over the past 150 years, the percentage of the American workforce working in agriculture has dropped from 50% to ~3%.
 And yet, despite all these tens of millions of jobs being eliminated, the average citizen has become vastly richer.

 The unemployment rate has remained remarkably steady, even while the population grew from 40 million to 300 million.
 The tens of millions who would have otherwise been stuck tilling the fields, have been freed up to aid the economy in other more productive ways.
 Job creation isn’t the hard part – job elimination is.

 Job destruction certainly can and will lead to short term turmoil.
 Particularly for those whose jobs have been eliminated.
 It can also lead to greater inequality, as wealth and income becomes more concentrated in the hands of the few.
 In the short term, Keynesian recessions are certainly something to watch out for as well.

 But these are all problems that can be addressed by public policy.
-Unemployment benefits will cushion the short-term blow to the newly unemployed.
+Unemployment benefits can cushion the short-term blow to the newly unemployed.
 A higher minimum-wage or earned-income-tax-credit can help those with lower paying jobs.
 And a more progressive tax system can prevent any rise in income inequality.
 Appropriate monetary and fiscal policies can make up for any short term shocks to the economy as well.